ushabb/ExData_Plotting1/README_ushabb_assignment.md

 ## Introduction

-Following are details for this submission of the Plotting Assignment 1 for Exploratory Data Analysis
+Following are the details for this submission of the Plotting Assignment 1 for Exploratory Data Analysis

 ## Files
 * <b>.R Files</b>: